Global MSP

 MSP Science Manager

 Kate is the MSP Science Manager in The Nature Conservancy’s Protect Oceans, Lands and Waters global team.
-She provides technical and logistical support for MSP efforts in a variety of locations including the Seychelles and Baja, Mexico.
+She provides technical and logistical support for MSP efforts in a variety of locations including the Seychelles, Gabon, Belize, Barbados, and Kenya.
 She also provides communication materials on MSP, maintains and builds websites, and assists with a range of Geographic Information Systems (GIS) projects for TNC’s global and regional programs.
-As the project and data manager for TNC’s Mapping Ocean Wealth project, she oversees development of web-based ecosystem service mapping tools.
-For the Seychelles MSP, Kate provides project support for stakeholder input & feedback, meeting documentation, communications materials, and assistance to project management.
+As the project and data manager for TNC’s Mapping Ocean Wealth project, she oversees development of web-based ecosystem service mapping tools, and also provides support to the Global Mangrove Watch data platform.
 Previously, she worked as a project manager at SeaPlan, an ocean planning non-profit, supporting ocean planning efforts in the U.S. through spatial data development and stakeholder engagement projects.
 Her interest in ocean mapping and planning stems from professional and academic experience in marine mammalogy, ecology, and GIS.
 Kate has worked as a right whale aerial observer and researcher in Georgia and Massachusetts, and completed a thesis on the distribution of right whales in Massachusetts Bay.
 She received an M.Sc. in Biology from the University of Massachusetts Boston and a B.A. in Biology from Wesleyan University.
-Kate’s publications include reviews of decision-support tools and developing marine plans in the United States.
+She holds an assistant lecturer position at Northeastern University where she teaches a class in Marine Spatial Planning and GIS.
+Kate’s publications include assessments of carbon stocks on Palmyra Atoll and has contributed to publications on topics such as nature-based tourism in the Caribbean and global mangrove ecosystem services and restoration opportunities.
 E-mail: kathryn.longley-wood@tnc.org

 Chantal Collier, M.E.M.